TEJAlions/KOBman/docs/von-network.md

 ./manage start
 ```

-Monitor the logs for error messages as the nodes start up.
+Monitor the logs for error messages as the nodes startup.

 6. Verify the network is running